orion-hauss-scam/orion-r200-scam/index.md

 These Chinese versions are made with cheap and dangerous materials.

-## The bulb contain mercury and are known to start fires!
+## The bulb contains mercury and are known to start fires!

 The reason you cannot find any other information about it besides a FAKE brand website is because these are knock offs.
 They create a fake brand website to trick you into thinking it is legit.
 This is FAKE!